 Multiple Sclerosis Research Australia Brain Bank

-The Multiple Sclerosis Research Australia Brain Bank is a collaboration between MS Research Australia and the University of Sydney, located at the Brain and Mind Research Institute.
+The Multiple Sclerosis Research Australia Brain Bank is a collaboration between MS Research Australia and the University of Sydney, located at the Brain and Mind Centre.

 The primary objective of the MS Research Australia Brain Bank is to coordinate the collection, storage and use of human post-mortem tissue from people with multiple sclerosis (MS) for use in research.